grpistoia/Mathemagics/README.md

 There are 4 basic components:

 1. **MathExpression:** *This class and its subclasses can represent any mathematical expression the user can write using a number, mathematical constants, operators and functions.
 A complex expression is built as a tree of mathematical expressions.
 This class is aligned with the Number class, so you will find familiar messages such as `+`, `#square`, `#isNumber`, `#asNumber`, `#positive`, etc. On top of those message you will find new functionality such as `#asPower`, `#simplify`, `#derivativeFor:`, `#dividend`, `#isFunction` and others.
 The subclasses prefix are shorten to 'MathExp' for simplicity reasons, but you shouldn't need to use them directly.*
-   - There are subclasses for unary expressions (sin, cos, abs)
+   - Unary expressions (sin, cos, abs)
-   - There are subclasses for binary expressions (power, log, addition)
+   - Binary expressions (power, log, addition)
-   - There are subclasses for value holders (numbers, constants, variables)
+   - Value holders (numbers, mathematical constants, variables)
    - Dependencies: `String`, `Number`, `Set`, `Dictionary`

 2. **MathExpressionParser:** *This class analyses a text and return a MathExpression representing it.
 The parser uses Maths precedence (not Smalltalk precedence).
 The parser has a fully implemented non-greedy Infix notation (and it should be possible to extend for Postfix or Polish notations).*
-   - Parser fits in just 1 class with barely 30 short methods !
+   - Parser fits in just 1 class with barely 30 short methods
    - Dynamic analysis of MathExpression hierarchy determines parser capabilities
    - Uses Regular Expressions instead of parser generators to avoid external dependencies
    - The underlying implementation algorithm based on is Shunting Yard